-We didn’t manage to fit much cruise wear into our packs after all so I think they mistook him for crew.
-Scott played along, cheerfully posing everyone and putting them in the best light.
+We didn’t manage to fit much cruise wear into our packs after all, so I think they mistook him for crew.
+(This has happened to us before).
+Scott played along, cheerfully arranging everyone and putting them in the best light.
 “Smile!
 Say queso!” he said, which wasn’t even right since the Portuguese don’t say, “cheese” before taking a photo.
 If they did it would sound more like “kejzo” anyway.
 But queso or kejzo, it didn’t matter.
-Both end in an “O” so a few Brazilians who mistook Scott for crew have photos of themselves looking like they've just been goosed.
+Both end in an “O", so a few Brazilians who mistook Scott for crew have photos of themselves looking like they've just been goosed.

-We occupied our days at sea by finding creative ways to make hiking gear passable on “formal” nights (impossible) and by reading, playing trivia, and talking to nice people, especially those from Holland and America.
-Most afternoons found Scott in the library where he learned to play Bridge from a patient teacher who just happened to be the doppelganger for my wonderful brother Mike.
+We occupied our days at sea by finding creative ways to make hiking gear passable on “formal” nights (impossible), and by reading, playing trivia, and talking to nice people, especially those from Holland and America.
+Most afternoons found Scott in the library, where he learned to play Bridge from a patient teacher who just happened to be the doppelganger for my wonderful brother Mike.
 That was nice...

 At the first shoe store, the saleswoman said with disbelief, “Size 9 and a half!
 Are you kidding me?”
 Then, she announced it over the P.A. system.
-The other customers in the store pointed at me and stared waiting to see what would happen next.
+The other customers in the store pointed at me and stared, waiting to see what would happen next.
 I know they were thinking, ‘Big foot!
 It’s not a myth!’

 So far, all the refugios are co-ed.
 Even the dorms and the bathrooms aren’t divided by sex.
 It’s like living in a house with a hundred brothers and sisters from all over the world.
 We’ve met Estonisan, Dutch, German, Irish, English, Canadian, and lots of Spanish peregrinos.
 On rare occasions we get a double room to ourselves, and that is muy bien.
 So far, we haven’t met any other Americans but we probably will meet one or two over the next 40+ days of the hike.

-Strange to say if you know me but I do feel spiritual while walking the Camino.
+Strange to say if you know me, but I do feel spiritual while walking the Camino.
 At least that's how I interpret the vibe.
 I feel just so darn happy all the time.
 I have long thought nature is my religion and I feel closest to my Maker when I am out in it.

-Bridge: A footbridge that is, in Zambia.
+Bridge: A footbridge, that is, in Zambia.
 We will work with a non-profit called Bridges to Prosperity.
 Learn more about how we became connected with this organization at: www.firstgiving.com/teresaokane